mfem/mfem/tests/gitlab/reproduce-ci-jobs-interactively.md

 This process is straightforward to reproduce.
 However the steps are not easy to extract from the CI configuration, hence this article.

+**WARNING**

+This will only work on the same machines as used for CI.

 **NOTE**

 The `build_and_test` script controlling the build of MFEM and its dependencies